If something is under your nose then you’re oblivious to it even though it’s right there in front of you.

 That make you weare od money in your hose,

 It is common for the word “right” to be inserted in front of this expression.
 The earliest I could find of ‘right under your nose’ is from the newspaper The Sydney Morning Herald, November 1856:

 “‘Well, have you detected my forgery?’ said he, with the greatest coolness, ‘No,’ replied the head expert laughing, ‘for a good reason—you never sent it.’
 ‘Why, there it lies right under your nose, the third to the left, and here is the original I took it from.'”

 - My little brother asked me where the pizza cutter was.
-I told him it was under his nose, in the utensil drawer.
+I told him that it was under his nose, in the utensil drawer.